tiffehr/collaboration-capstone/docs/README.md

 **This project aims to help cross-newsroom collaborators more effectively pitch their projects.**  The more we can guide decision-makers to "yes, and"-thinking and clear decision-making points, the smoother it is to jump-start your collaborative efforts.

-The goal is to draw from emergent industry norms to create a multi-facted pitch that front-loads potential issues that could arise once the project has started.
-Transparently buliding upon norms and patterns can help decision-makers focus on _new_ facets of a project rather than past stumbling blocks.
-With this focus, we can achieve faster approval, broader guidlines and smoother projects overall.
+Our goal here is to build upon news-industry norms to help us craft a multi-facted pitch that front-loads many project and process challenges, and presents them as building blocks rather than obstacles.

+Transparently iterating on norms and patterns can help decision-makers focus on _new_ facets of a project.
+With this forward-thinking framing, we could achieve faster approval, better guidlines and smoother projects overall.

-**Pick & choose from a menu of options** used by other news organizations in their collaborations, from small, helpful reminders to overarching strategic plans like like leadership structures and project sustainability.
+**Pick & choose from a menu of options** employed by highly collaborative news organizations, from helpful reminders up to tactics like like leadership structures and project sustainability.

-This intentionally frames pitch-writing within the vocabulary of product development, with metaphors and frameworks borrowed from those disciplines.
-This should promote better dicussions between newsroom and Product groups, with shared vocabulary and frameworks to help bridge communication gaps overall.
+This initiative frames pitch-writing within the vocabulary of product development -- that's intentional!
+What you produce may not be a "product" per se.
+But we believe it is helpful to view your pitch as you asking your news org to _invest_ in one.
+Your project's _process_ could be developed as a product in its own right -- a scaffold for future ideas.

 ## [WIP] Initial Pitch-Crafting Decisions

-We may expect to group types of collaborations based on planned output.
-But Size is perhaps a more useful grouping, because it implies different types of leadership, staffing and sharing complexity.
-Size here is not meant to be strict definitions, e.g. <= 3 reporters, or 3-5 reporters, etc.
+We may expect to group types of collaborations based on the published output.
+But Size is perhaps a more useful grouping, because it implies different leadership structures, staffing needs and sharing agreements.

-We're borrowing the [**relative sizing of tee-shirts**](https://asana.com/resources/t-shirt-sizing) that's often used by our Product or Engineering peers to guesstimate effort without getting sidetracked into definitions.
-We can all understand the meaning of a shift between a Small and a Medium tee, as a projection of future effort.
+Size here is not meant to be strict definitions, e.g. <= 3 reporters, or 3-5 reporters, etc.  We're borrowing the [**relative sizing of tee-shirts**](https://asana.com/resources/t-shirt-sizing) that's used by our Product or Engineering peers to "guesstimate" effort without getting sidetracked into definitions too early in the process.

+We can all understand a shift between a Small and a Medium tee, as a projection of effort a team will have to put in.

 <div class="mermaid">
 graph TD